guillermooo/sublime-undocs/source/reference/symbols.rst

 Text Transformations
 ====================

-It is also possible
+It is possible
 to apply transformations to symbols before they are displayed to the user.
-Text transformations are defined as regular expressions.
+Text transformations are defined as regular expressions using the `Oniguruma`_ syntax.
-The regular expression engine used is `Oniguruma`_.

 This is an example of a text substitution: